mscienski/pi-hole-setup/README.md

-# How to set up Pi-hole to secure your DNS queries with DNS-over-HTTPS and domain filters
+# How to set up Pi-hole to secure your DNS queries with DNS-over-HTTPS and domain filters using the nanopineo3

 This is a step by step guide on how to set up Pi-hole on any linux device to secure your DNS queries via DNS-over-HTTPS and ban all blacklisted domains.